 Technology has put product and service information at consumers’ fingertips.
 They’re able to Google the lowest price of a service, or the ingredients of a product, watch YouTube videos to learn how to use features, and scan Facebook for reviews from past customers.
 Which raises the question – what role can a sales team play today?

-You see, sales has become less technical and more people-centric.
-So, to offer customers the purchasing experience they expect, your team needs essential human skills, like empathy and resilience.
+Read a little further, and you’ll find that the role of a sales team is still a big one!
+It’s just, well, softer than before.
+You see, sales have become less technical and more people-centric.
+So, to offer prospects the purchasing experience they expect, your team needs essential human skills, like empathy and resilience.
 Some people have these skills naturally, but soft sales skills can also be taught online.

-In fact, the benefits of developing the top soft skills for sales teams has seen many companies increase their investment in training.
+In fact, the benefits of developing the top soft skills for sales teams have seen many companies increase their investment in training.
 For example, a recent study found that just an hour of training each month resulted in a 6% rise in revenue for the salesperson.

 What are the most important soft skills in sales?